 4. At the Operation Summary screen, check the option “SSD Alignment” since the destination disk is an SSD.
 Then click “Start Clone” to run the disk clone.

-Then you can go back to do other work with this computer while the clone is in process.
-You can also create a bootable media to load the software to clone SATA disk to SSD without loading Windows.
+• If your computer is not bootable now, you can create a bootable media to load the software to clone SATA disk to SSD without loading Windows.

 • If you only need to transfer OS instead of the whole hard drive, you can choose “System Clone”, which is supported by AOMEI Backupper Professional.

 • If you want to clone GPT system disk to MBR, and vice versa, you can turn to the Professional version.
 Because the standard version only supports cloing system disk with the same partition style, such as, clone GPT system disk to GPT, or clone data disk.

 • If you happen to encounter cloned SSD won't boot after clone, you can click the previous given link to learn more.

 To make your SSD can be correctly recognized, you are supposed to enable TRIM.
 Also, the use of TRIM can improve the performance of writing data to SSDs and contribute to longer SSD life.

 If you are not sure if the TRIM is enabled, you can use the following command to check.
 The command prompt need to be run as administrator.